 Manifests support template expressions but not procedural logic.
 Think of them as declarative configuration similar to multi-resource shell scripts.

-An experimental visual editor for manifests is available at CCM Studio.
+A visual editor for manifests is available at CCM Studio.

 Apply the manifest with ccm apply.
 The first run makes changes; subsequent runs are stable: